lol90a/mvp_blockchain/README.md

 - **`wasm/src/lib.rs`**: The main logic for the smart contract handling blockchain transactions.
 - **`Sails.idl`**: Interface definition for the smart contract, describing the services and events.
-- **`frontend/src`**: React.js components that communicate with the smart contract via the Gear API.

 ---